-The Head of Sixth Form, together with the Senior Teacher (PSHE and Pastoral) advises in pairing each student with her 'Big and Little Sister'.
-A program which was a key feature of the Deputy Head Girl's manifesto, and has been implemented by the student leadership team.
-Year 7 and 11, Year 8 and 12, Year 9 and 13 as well as Year 10's (new and returning students) are poured and take part in multiple activities throughout the year.
+The Head of Sixth Form advises in pairing each student with her 'Big and Little Sister'.
+This program was a key feature of the Head Girl's manifesto and has been implemented by the student leadership team.
+Year 12 students are paired with Pre senior and Year 7 students and take part in multiple activities throughout the year.

-17.1 Year 7 Mentor Responsibilities
+Year 7 Mentor Responsibilities

-- To welcome new pupils and their parents to the School and give a further forum for questions that they may have; - To support the work of the form tutor and assistant form tutor in managing the move from primary to secondary School; - To meet regularly on an informal basis with their 'mini'; - To encourage and provide support for the 'mini' in-House activities; - To encourage the 'mini' in her academic and extra-curricular activities; - To provide another ear for any concerns that the 'mini' may have and inform the tutor if appropriate;

-- To have lunch with their 'mini' from time to time, and - To encourage integration between year groups.
+- To welcome new pupils and their parents to the School and give a further forum for questions that they may have, - To support the work of the form tutor and assistant form tutor in managing the move from primary to secondary School, - To meet regularly on an informal basis with their 'mini', - To encourage and provide support for the 'mini' in-House activities, - To encourage the 'mini' in her academic and extra-curricular activities, - To provide another ear for any concerns that the 'mini' may have and inform the tutor if appropriate, - To have lunch with their 'mini' from time to time, and - To encourage integration between year groups.